goodmaoxixi/wan_test/README.rst

 Features Implemented
 -----------------------------
-#. ping
+1. ping
-#. nslookup
+2. nslookup
-#. portal retrieval
+3. portal retrieval
-# mail sending with or without a proxy
+4. mail sending with or without a proxy

 Features to Be Implemented
 -----------------------------
-Formatted output, e.g., CSV format, Excel format, schedule tasks, and more.
+1. Formatted output, e.g., CSV format, Excel format
+2. schedule tasks, and more

 Configuration File
 -----------------------------